 How to identify a good wireless charger with a cooling fan

 Any fan control on an actively cooled wireless charger is a necessity.
-While running fans at full tilt may seem to be a good idea for thermal, the noise is disturbing enough to keep you awake at night or disturb your workflow if placed nearby.
+While running fans at full tilt may seem a good idea for thermal, the noise is disturbing enough to keep you awake at night or disturb your workflow if placed nearby.
 Most chargers let you control the fan speed by reducing the charge rate to a more standard 10W.
 You can configure it via your smartphone and set schedules for work and bedtime where the wireless charger will minimize the fan speed for lower noise.

 Any wireless charger in the market today needs some form of certification to guarantee compatibility and safety with a range of devices ranging from smartphones to wireless earbuds.
 While choosing a wireless charger, ensure that it has a certification, preferably from Qi.
 Most manufacturers include Qi certification for regular charging speeds of up to 10W.